sapphireUI/SapphireUI/docs/getting_started/cli.md

 # add

-The `sapphireui add` command is used to bring specific items from the Buridan UI library into your project.
+The `sapphireui add` command is used to bring specific items from the Sapphire UI library into your project.
 It has several subcommands for different types of items.

 ## sapphireui add component <name>